marimo-team/marimo/docs/guides/installation_uv.md

 ```

 This command ensures that your environment matches the dependency specifications of the existing project, making it simple to get up and running without manually adding packages.

 ## Temporary Installation

 When you execute a command using `uv tool run`, no virtual environment folder is created in your working directory.
 Instead, `uv` takes the following steps:

-1. **Caches dependencies or reuses existing cached ones** based on the metadata in the Marimo notebook.
+1. **Caches dependencies or reuses existing cached ones** based on the metadata in the marimo notebook.
 2. **Creates a temporary virtual environment** on your system.
 3. **Deletes the temporary environment** immediately after the process ends.